justmexava/Bruce-Watchdogs-Theme/README.md

 # Bruce Watchdogs Theme
-So the installation is pretty easy and since i only made the t-embed version i'm gonna do the installation tuto for it all you need is bruce, a t-embed, internet ahhhh
+So the installation is pretty easy and since i only made the t-embed version i'm gonna do the installation tuto for it all you need is bruce, a t-embed and internet ahhhh

 !!-INSTALLATION-!!
 *power on your t-embed and go in your t-embed files then turn on your web ui on your network and not ap